Accepts Healthy Volunteers

 |Eligible Ages||18 Years and Over|

 All Cohorts: To be eligible to participate in this study, a subject must meet all the following criteria.
 Inclusion Criteria-ALL Cohorts: 1.
 Men and women age 18 or older.
 2. Clinical and radiographic diagnosis of OA in one of the following areas: Ankle, Hip, Knee, Shoulder, or Wrist.
 3. Continued OA pain in the targeted joint despite conservative measures (per treating provider's discretion) 4.
 Average daily VAS Pain Score ≥3.
 5. Understand and provide written informed consent and Health Insurance Portability and Accountability Act (HIPAA) authorization prior to initiation of any study-specific procedures.
-6. Subject must also meet additional inclusion criteria specific to the targeted joint cohort.
+6. On physical exam. subject appears to have adequate adipose tissue for liposuction.
+7. Subject must also meet additional inclusion criteria specific to the targeted joint cohort.
 Ankle Cohort: 1.
 Currently Kellgren-Lawrence Grade II, III or IV in the ankle based on X-ray (weight-bearing mortise views with 20⁰ internal rotation) 2.
 Ankle pain for at least 6 months, despite conservative treatment or inability to tolerate the side effects of medications.
 3. Normal activity level, not bedridden or confined to a wheelchair, able to walk 30 meters without the aid of a walker, crutches or cane.
 Hip Cohort: 1.
 Hip OA diagnosed on x-ray and/or Magnetic Resonance Imaging (MRI) (Tӧnnis grade 1, 2, or 3) Knee Cohort: 1.
 Kellgren-Lawrence system of Grade II, III, or

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.